The flex circuit design is slowly becoming more relevant than their rigid counterparts.

 Flex circuits use different materials than rigid circuits do.
 Because of this, you'll need to consider the heat dissipation, the base materials used, and the bending radii that are involved in the flex circuits.

-Heat dissipation in a flex circuit is much different than it is in a rigid circuit.
-It is possible to dissipate heat in a flex circuit through something called a hybrid heater, where heat dissipation from only one side of the circuit board.
+Heat dissipation in a flex circuit is much different than it is in a rigid course.
+It is possible to dissipate heat in a flex circuit through a hybrid heater, where heat dissipation from only one side of the circuit board.
 You'll want to familiarise yourself with this kind of concept when you begin designing flex circuits.

-The second thing you should consider is the basic material.
+The second thing you should consider is the raw material.

 Image 3: A detailed look at a flex circuit.
-Three key factors to consider when designing a flexible circuit.
+Three key factors to consider when designing a flexible course.

 There are three common base materials in a flex circuit: 1PI Polyimide, PET polyester, and liquid photo-imageable solder mask (aka LPS).
 These have different properties about the flex circuit.

 The last factor considered is the bend radius.
 Because flex circuits are not rigid, they can bend.
-It means you need to determine a minimum bending radius as well as know whether your flex circuit can be optimized with dynamic bending or with a bending and retention solution.
+It means you need to determine a minimum bending radius and know whether your flex circuit can be optimized with dynamic bending or with a bending and retention solution.

 Most bending and retention solutions involve the thickness of the circuit and how many sides and layers the course has.
 Working with those numbers will give you a minimum bending radius.